brillout/wildcard-api/docs/snippets/section-footer.md

 </sup>

 <sup>
-We enjoy talking with our users.
+We enjoy talking with our users!
 </sup>

 <br/>